 It happens more in the pharmaceutical business.
 Not so much with the electronic business, because it moves fast.
 For instance, you probably can’t

-get an iPhone3 to work anymore and it didn't come out that long ago.
+get an older iPhone to work anymore even if it didn't come out that long ago.
 In a technology like that, losing 6 months at the end of the patent term would

 probably not be that much of a detriment.